-- Positive verbal re-enforcement by all educators in particular, pro-active focus of the expectation of the fortnight - Students verbally encourage and remind each other of the expectations - Puppet performances of some behavioural expectations started in 2018 - Staff lead by example at all times e.g. wearing a hat on duty - Attendance rewards - Merit certificates - At assemblies, audience score points to receive additional playtime - Daily prize draw Green Token Tree linked to green tokens in Ashburtoken system - Faction draw (fortnightly) linked to white tokens in Asburtoken system - Class Dojo points as a tool for encouraging positive behaviours - \circ 10 Class Dojo points equates to 1 green Ashburtoken - Ashburtoken system see below
+- Positive verbal re-enforcement by all educators in particular, pro-active focus of the expectation of the fortnight - Students verbally encourage and remind each other of the expectations - Puppet performances of some behavioural expectations started in 2018 - Staff lead by example at all times e.g. wearing a hat on duty - Attendance rewards - Merit certificates

+- At assemblies, audience score points to receive additional playtime - Daily prize draw Green Token Tree linked to green tokens in Ashburtoken system - Class Dojo points as a tool for encouraging positive behaviours - 10 Class Dojo points equates to 1 green Ashburtoken - Ashburtoken system see below

-Positive Rewards Program
+Positive Acknowledgement Program

 At ADPS we use "Class Dojo" to constantly reinforce positive behaviours.
 For every 10 Dojo points students receive an Ashburtoken.
-Relief and specialist staff can hand out "Dojo tokens" which will be added to the points tally by the class teacher at a later time.
+Specialist staff are linked to classes and relief staff can hand out "Dojo tokens" which will be added to the points tally by the class teacher at a later time.
+Dojo tokens can also be given to students at lunch and recess breaks to be handed to their class teacher for processing.